AlexJReid/zigxll/README.md

 It exists because I wanted to see if it was possible to use Zig's C interop and comptime to make the Excel C SDK nicer to work with.
 I think it works quite nicely already, but I'd be glad of your feedback.
 I'm [@alexjreid](https://x.com/AlexJReid) on X.

 This came about as I'm working on [xllify](https://xllify.com) in C++ and Luau.
-I've no complaints here, other than curiousity over this would look in Zig.
-One day maybe the xllify will be Zig - it's too soon to tell as I'm still learning the language (it's a moving target to put it mildly) so there will be gotchas.
+I've no complaints, other than curiousity over this would look in Zig.
+One day maybe the xllify will be Zig - it's too soon to tell as I'm still learning the language (it's a moving target.)

 Claude helped a lot with the comptime stuff and the demos.
 Thanks, Claude.

-Anyway, back to this implementation.
-We end up with:
+Anyway, we end up with:

 - **C performance but not C**: Higher level.
 No boiler plate.
 Memory rules enforced.
 - **Zero boilerplate**: No need to export `xlAutoOpen`, `xlAutoClose`, etc. - the framework handles it all